Aayush1003/Aayush1003/README.md

 - 👋 Hi, I’m @Aayush1003
-- 👀 I’m interested in ReactJs and Django
+- 👀 I’m interested in Angular and Spring Boot
-- 🌱 I’m currently working as Ass.
-System Engi. at TCS
+- 🌱 I’m currently working as AST at TCS
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me